oauth-wg/draft-ietf-oauth-attestation-based-client-auth/draft-ietf-oauth-attestation-based-client-auth.md

 This section requests registration of the following media types {{RFC2046}} in the "Media Types" registry {{IANA.MediaTypes}} in the manner described in {{RFC6838}}.

-To indicate that the content is a JWT-based Status List:
+To indicate that the content is a Client Attestation JWT as defined by this specification:

 * Type name: application
 * Subtype name: oauth-client-attestation+jwt